KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 **It's a bug/it can be reproduced:**

 1. Add a comment describing detailed steps for how to reproduce it, if applicable.
-2. If you know that maintainers won't be able to put any resources into it for some time then label the issue with `help wanted` and optionally `beginner friendly` together with pointers on which code to update to fix the bug.
-This should signal to the community that we would appreciate any help we can get to resolve this.
+2. If maintainers aren't able to address the issue in a timely manner, then label the issue with `help wanted` and an optional `beginner friendly`.
+Also, include pointers to the problematic source code.
+Doing this allows us to solicit help from the community to get the issue resolved.
 3. Move on to [prioritizing the issue](#4-prioritization-of-issues).

 **It can't be reproduced:**